 Workplace Poster Requirements 101

 It’s one of HR’s most important, and seemingly antiquated, responsibilities: hanging up workplace posters.
 Sadly, these aren’t the band or movie posters of your youth.
 Employers are federally required to display notices covering a broad range of topics, including the minimum wage, workplace safety, and family and medical leave.
+Learn everything you need to know about workplace poster requirements in our post.

 Try as you might to make your department’s operations paperless, workplace posters have become a part of HR tradition and aren’t fading from the scene anytime soon.
 Here’s what posters you’re federally required to display and where: